MezzyMez/stats_modelling_project/README.md

 - FourSquare & Yelp API is limited to 50 items per query
 - FourSquare API call was long (10 min) due to 1800+ calls for all categories of interest.
 - Yelp API categories were hard to navigate and isolate.
-- No significant correlations for bike stations slots makes it impossible to work on creating a prediciton model.
+- No significant correlations for bike stations slots makes it impossible to work on creating a prediction model.

 ## Future Goals